SPI Community Day: Practical Tools for Hard Problems in Our Communities

 - Catered lunch presentation by a community leader

 - Waiver code for the $50 SPI application fee

 - A copy of a Little Book of Justice and Peacebuilding

-A variety of workshops will be provided during two sessions, and participants will be able to sign up for their desired workshop at check-in the morning of the event.
+A variety of workshops will be provided during morning and afternoon sessions, and participants will be able to sign up for their desired workshop at check-in the morning of the event.
 Space is limited for each of the workshops and sign-up for the workshops is first-come, first-served.
+The workshops offered include: